RyanFrizzle22/HRM-Housing-project/README.md

 The status quo would likely allow affordability challenges to continue, reinforcing the need for intervention.

 Overall, this suggests that decision-makers should prioritize zoning reform as the most effective way to improve housing affordability, strengthen system responsiveness, and support more sustainable growth across Nova Scotia.

+## Recommendations

+The strongest recommendation from this analysis is that the Halifax Regional Municipality should prioritize zoning reform that allows higher-density housing in established neighbourhoods, rather than relying mainly on continued suburban greenfield expansion.
+While both approaches can add housing supply, the system analysis suggests that zoning reform offers the stronger long-term path for improving affordability while also supporting municipal fiscal sustainability.
+By allowing more duplexes, apartments, and other multi-unit forms of housing in areas with existing infrastructure, HRM can improve supply responsiveness without placing the same long-term servicing burden on the municipality.

+The main evidence supporting this recommendation comes from both the exploratory findings and the causal loop analysis.
+The visualizations show that renter pressure is uneven across communities, housing needs remain persistent over time, and development activity is concentrated in only some areas.
+This suggests that the existing system is not responding evenly or quickly enough to affordability pressures.
+The CLD reinforces that point by showing how zoning reform can strengthen a reinforcing loop: more flexible land-use rules support more housing creation, which can improve renter affordability and reduce pressure on prices over time.
+In contrast, continued outward expansion may add units in the short run, but it also risks increasing infrastructure obligations, dispersing growth, and limiting long-run fiscal efficiency.

+That said, this recommendation is not without uncertainty.
+Its success depends on implementation speed, political support, infrastructure readiness, and whether newly added housing actually reaches the households facing the greatest affordability pressure.
+If greenfield development could be delivered much faster and at far lower public cost than expected, or if zoning reform faced major delays, the balance of the recommendation could shift somewhat.
+However, based on the current system structure, zoning reform still appears to be the more effective strategic priority.

+The next steps for decision-makers should be practical and targeted.
+HRM should identify established neighbourhoods where additional density can be added with the least infrastructure strain, update zoning rules to allow more missing-middle housing, and coordinate these changes with transit, utilities, and servicing plans.
+Decision-makers should also monitor where new housing is being built, whether affordability outcomes are improving, and whether growth is becoming more balanced across communities.

+Additional information would strengthen this analysis.
+More detailed data on housing completions, infrastructure servicing costs, approval timelines, and affordability outcomes by neighbourhood would make it easier to compare reform scenarios more precisely.
+Even with those limitations, the current evidence supports prioritizing zoning reform as the most effective way to improve affordability and support more sustainable long-term growth in HRM.

+## Limitations and Future Work